Part of my job as a Belize blogger includes being a tinder tour guide. Rough work I know, but someone has got to do it 😀

 The beauty of this short fun itinerary is you can easily customize and fit most of it in on a day trip, I do recommend staying overnight though for the gold level experience.
 No matter how long you are there, consider it a fun travel game to check off as many fun options as you can in the most laid back and relaxed way.
 If you are staying on the island congratulations and smart decision.
 You can spread the itinerary out a bit with more time exploring additional places and be doing repeats on the activities you liked the best.
 After the following few pics, you will be ready to trade in your itinerary and book your Belize flights.

 In this case, the guy’s buddies had all gone snorkeling.
 He had decided to chill by himself and we got chatting.
 I advised him to do some quality peace and quiet in their hotel room while he had it to himself.
-Then go enjoy the colorful island with a nice cold beverage and a walk.
+Then go enjoy the colorful island with a walk to get a nice cold beverage and mini fried donuts from Ice and Beans.

 After the boys regrouped, I recommended they ask someone where to feed the tarpon.
 Close to the split, on the back side of the island, there is a family that sells sardines and you can feed the tarpon.
 You hold a sardine over the water and the tarpon jump up to snatch it.
 It’s a great and very funny cheap thrill for $5 BZD.

 The next two activities I mentioned come as a good option after that previous bit of adventure.
-Stop at the Lazy Lizard and Koko King on the other side of the split for some great tropical chill time with food and drink options.
+Stop at the Lazy Lizard and Koko King (now North Side Beach Club) on the other side of the split for some great tropical chill time with food and drink options.

 And last but not least I always like to take a golf cart taxi around the island.
 Tell the driver you want to see interesting buildings and stuff and far ends of the island.
 This is also a good idea to pair that with the tarpon feeding as you can have him make that your last stop before you start your beach bar crawl.